 How to Make Shrimp and Grits with Andouille Sausage

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Don’t rush the grits.
 We can’t say this enough…cook your grits low and slow.

-1. Shrimp Stock: In a small saucepan combine water and shrimp shells and boil until the liquid has reduced by half.
-Remove the shells from the liquid using a slotted spoon or spider, or pour the liquid into a bowl using a strainer and set the stock aside.
+1. Shrimp Stock: In a small saucepan, combine water and shrimp shells and boil until the liquid has reduced by half.
+Remove the shells from the liquid using a slotted spoon or spider, or pour the liquid into a bowl using a strainer, and set the stock aside.

-3. Cook the Andouille Sausage: In a heavy-bottomed large skillet over medium heat melt butter and sauté the andouille sausage, onions, pepper, and garlic until softened, approximately 3 minutes.
-Next, add the tomatoes and thyme stirring well, and allow to come to a simmer cooking for approximately 2-3 minutes.
-Sprinkle in flour and stir thoroughly to thicken the mixture.
+3. Cook the Andouille Sausage: In a heavy-bottomed large skillet over medium heat, melt butter and sauté the Andouille sausage, onions, pepper, and garlic until softened, approximately 3 minutes.

-4. Add the Shrimp: Add the cleaned and deveined shrimp to the andouille sausage mixture, stirring constantly until the shrimp has turned pink, approximately 2 minutes.
-To the shrimp mixture add ⅓ cup of the shrimp stock and cook for another 2 to 3 minutes being careful that the sauce does not boil.
-Stir in the tomato paste until blended well then add the cream, Worcestershire sauce, hot sauce, and additional stock, if needed.
-The sauce should be spoonable which allows it to coat the shrimp.
+5. Add the Shrimp: Add the cleaned and deveined shrimp to the andouille sausage mixture, stirring constantly until the shrimp have turned pink, approximately 2 minutes.
+Add ⅓ cup of the shrimp stock to the shrimp mixture and cook for another 2 to 3 minutes, being careful not to let the sauce boil.

 Recipe Tips and Notes